Ghabriel99/Ghabriel99/README.md

 <h2> hello, w0rld! </h2>
+<h3> "the quieter you become, the more you are able to hear." </h3>
 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and oportunities.
-- 🎓 &nbsp; Creating my website portfolio
+- 🎓 &nbsp; Creating
-- 🌱 &nbsp; Learning more about JavaScript and frameworks, Data bases
+- 🌱 &nbsp; Learning
-- ✍️ &nbsp; Read others people code and observe.
+- ✍️ &nbsp; Reading
 <h3> 🛠 &nbsp;Techs</h3>